-After the fall of Vicksburg, Ewing took part in the federal re-occupation of Jackson, Mississippi, in July 1863.
-In October 1863, he accompanied the Army of the Tennessee eastward to relieve Confederate General Braxton Bragg’s siege of Chattanooga, Tennessee.
-During the Chattanooga Campaign, he took part in the Union victory at the Battle of Missionary Ridge (November 25, 1863).
+After the surrender of Vicksburg, Ewing took part in the federal re-occupation of Jackson, Mississippi, in July 1863.
+In October 1863, he accompanied the Army of the Tennessee eastward to relieve Confederate General Braxton Bragg‘s siege of Chattanooga, Tennessee.
+During the Chattanooga Campaign, Ewing led troops during the Union victory at the Battle of Missionary Ridge (November 25, 1863).

 Following the Union breakout from Chattanooga, Ewing accompanied General Sherman’s army throughout the Atlanta Campaign, the Savannah Campaign, and the Carolinas Campaign.
 On September 1, 1864, officials brevetted Ewing as a lieutenant colonel in the regular army and, on March 8, 1865, to the rank of brigadier general of volunteers.
 Five days later, he became a colonel in the regular army.